cgcardona/cgcardona.github.com/_posts/2013-02-15-notes-from-the-ember-state-of-the-union-talk.md

 millionaires.
 They want to bring in other people and companies to distribute ownership and responsibility of the app.

-If Yehuda and/or Tom get hit by a bus that shouldn't affect the problem in a major way.
+If Yehuda and/or Tom get hit by a bus that shouldn't affect the framework in a major way.

 Ember Core team is watching commits on Github.
 If they notice someone doing great work and adding value they will consider ways to move that person to the